 Volunteer Sally Taylor working at the Museum in the times Before Covid, proudly showing a mammoth leg bone found on the beach at Dunwich Heath.
-We look forward to the Museum's reopening, we can't say yet when it will be.
+We are pleased to announce that the Museum has now reopened.

 Exploring the Dunwich Bank Wreck